djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 1. In the select format pane, select **DelimitedText** as you are reading from a csv file.
 Click continue.

     ![Portal](./assets/images/dataflow13.png)
 1. Name your dataset 'TripFaresCSV'.
 Select 'ADLSGen2' as your linked service.
 Point this at the file shared in the Data Share lab.
-It should be called `TripFares.csv` in container `taxi-data`.
+It should be called `TripFares.csv` in container `taxidata`.
 Set **First row as header** to true as the input data has headers.
 Import the schema **From connection/store**.
 Click OK when finished.

+    *If you didn't complete the Data Share portion of the lab, the file will be located in the container 'sample-data'*

     ![Portal](./assets/images/dataflow11.png)
 1. To verify your source is configured correctly, fetch a data preview in the **Data Preview** tab.